dtudk/pythonsupport-page/docs/learn-more/packages-and-environments/packages.rst

 .. tip::
    It is important to ensure that you have activated the correct environment before proceeding.
-   Please check the :doc:`environments` section, if you need to know what this means.
+   Please check the :ref:`environments` section, if you need to know what this means.

 Conda is an open-source package management system that can install, run, and update packages and their dependencies in your Python development environment.
 We recommend is using Conda to manage your packages.
-If you followed our :doc:`installation guides </install/python>`, you already have Conda installed.
+If you followed our :ref:`installation guides <install-python>`, you already have Conda installed.

 .. button-link:: https://www.google.com/search?q=cheatsheet+python+conda